dynamicdicestudios/Describe-Me/README.md

 # Describe-Me
-Given an image of a person, the program describes the appearance of that person.
+Given an image of a person, that must include their face and only their face, the program describes the person.